xiaoqingwanga/MultiEx/README.md

 # Design

 <div align=center><img src="MultiEx.png" width=700/></div>
 MultiEx server establishes one control connection and multi proxy connections.
-Control connection is used for receiving and accepting commands.
-As for proxy connection, every new request from public will have a “partner” proxy connection which means one proxy connection is responsible for one forwarding process.
+Control connection is used for retrieving and sending commands.
+As for proxy connection, every new request from public visitor will have a “partner” proxy connection which means one proxy connection is responsible for one forwarding process.

 # Usage